 The Pugh Center

 The Pugh Center is the hub of celebration and support for the many cultures and communities that lend vitality and perspective to the Colby experience.
-The center houses many culture-themed clubs and organizations, hosts related programming, and fosters important conversation on topics surrounding race, ethnicity, gender, culture, sexual diversity, identity, and socioeconomic status—at Colby and throughout the world.
+The center houses many culture-themed clubs and organizations, hosts related programming, and fosters critical conversation on topics around race, ethnicity, gender, culture, sexual diversity, identity, and socioeconomic status both at Colby and throughout the world

 Gender and Sexual Diversity

-The Gender and Sexual Diversity Program is your resource and ally for promoting social justice issues through the lens of gender and sexuality.
-We coordinate student-centered, sexual-violence-prevention education and provide confidential support and advocacy around the issue of sexual misconduct.
+Through the lens of gender and sexuality, the Gender and Sexual Diversity (GSD) Program serves as a resource and an ally for promoting social justice issues.
+The GSD program coordinates student-centered, sexual-violence-prevention education and provides confidential support and advocacy around issues of sexual misconduct.

 Religious and Spiritual Life

-Whether you are looking to connect with your religious or spiritual tradition, learn about traditions or perspectives other than your own, or find a hospitable place for community and conversation, the Office of Religious and Spiritual Life is here for you.
+Colby’s Office of Religious and Spiritual Life provides for the religious and spiritual well being of the entire Colby community.
+Through connections across campus, our team of chaplains and advisors invites community members to bring their whole selves–heart and soul, questions and convictions–to the Colby experience.
+Whether you are looking to connect with your own religious or spiritual tradition, to learn about traditions or perspectives of others, or to find a welcome place for community and conversation, the Office of Religious and Spiritual Life is here for you.

 International Student Programs and Services